 What Microsoft Customers Want:

 Microsoft products span a diverse demographic.

 88 Acres was targeted at a segment of Microsoft customers in the; engineering, technology, and corporate industries.
 They’re deeply interested in the application of technologies and are inspired by innovative solutions.

 Microsoft is an enormous organization that embraces and has the resources to pursue innovation.

 ’’Darrell Smith’’.
 He’s Microsoft’s director of facilities and energy.

-Microsoft’s ’’88 Acres’’ is a story about Darrell Smith, Microsoft’s director of facilities and energy, and his small, covert team of engineers casting aside suggestions that the company spend US$60 million to turn its 500-acre headquarters into a smart campus to achieve energy savings and other efficiency gains.
+Microsoft’s ’’88 Acres’’ is a story about Darrell Smith, Microsoft’s director of facilities and energy, and his small, covert team of engineers casting aside suggestions that the company spends US$60 million to turn its 500-acre headquarters into a smart campus to achieve energy savings and other efficiency gains.

 Instead, Smith ambitiously decides to accomplish the task through an innovative technically complex solution.
 He faces the daunting task of unifying a myriad of different building management control systems across the 500-acre space.

-Through grit, determination and ingenuity, Smith and his team overcome the challenge and realize that they’ve not only transformed Microsoft’s campus into an energy-friendly facility but also created a commercially viable product that can be licensed to other enterprises.
+Through grit, determination, and ingenuity, Smith and his team overcome the challenge and realize that they’ve not only transformed Microsoft’s campus into an energy-friendly facility but also created a commercially viable product that can be licensed to other enterprises.